-The long range vision in place for attachment parenting is:
+The long range vision in place for Attachment Parenting is:

-- To raise children who will become adults with a highly developed capacity for empathy and connection.
+To raise children who will become adults with a highly developed capacity for empathy and connection.
 It eliminates violence as a means for raising children, and ultimately helps to prevent violence in society as a whole.

-But as I have continued down this journey of attachment parenting, I have realized that AP certainly does not mean always perfect.
+But as I have continued down this journey of Attachment Parenting, I have realized that AP certainly does not mean always perfect.
 It does mean trying the best you can, with the circumstances you have, at any given moment.

 Every parent is entitled to their thoughts on the matter, and no two parents will agree on every topic.
+I respect that parents have a right to not use time-outs for their family.
 But I find it troubling and worrisome as an AP parent that some of the thoughts seem to suggest that parents who do use time-out, are being judged.

 Positive discipline helps a child develop a conscience guided by his own internal discipline and compassion for others.
 Discipline that is empathetic, loving, and respectful strengthens the connection between parent and child.
-Rather that re-acing to behavior, discover the needs leading to the behavior.
+Rather that reacting to behavior, discover the needs leading to the behavior.
 Communicate and craft solutions together while keeping everyone’s dignity intact.

-However, I object to the implication that time-out is like spanking.
-Time-out is a non-violent method, unlike spanking.
-I also disagree with the idea that a parent who uses time-out, is teaching their children to fear them.
-Most AP parents use time-out as a loving and respectful discipline method, in line with the discipline principle.
+I object to that time-out is like spanking.
+Time-out is a nonviolent method, unlike spanking.
+I also disagree with the idea that a parent who uses time-out is teaching their children to fear them.
+Most AP parents use time-out as a loving and respectful discipline method, in line with API’s discipline principle.
 How can another parent know for sure what is happening in a household, and how certain children respond to different methods of discipline?

 Not every technique works for every child, and even what works today, may not work tomorrow.
 As parents, especially AP parents, we are always trying to fine-tune our discipline and striving to do what works best for our child while incorporating respect and gentleness in our parenting.
-Only the parents of each child has the right to say what works for their child.

-Our goal of practicing AP is to raise children in a non-violent atmosphere and to ensure they will have capacity for empathy and connection.
-If a parent feels a non-violent discipline method, like time-out, is the best way to achieve that goal for their child, who are we to question and judge that decision?
+Our goal of practicing AP is to raise children in a nonviolent atmosphere and to ensure they will have capacity for empathy and connection.
+If a parent feels a nonviolent discipline method, like time-out, is the best way to achieve that goal for their child, who are we to question and judge that decision?
 Surely we can and should trust that parents know their children and what they may or may not respond to the best.

 I feel we are treading in dangerous water when we make general statements and hold dogmatic ideas that AP parents always do, or don’t do X. When this happens, it can unintentionally cause parents to question and doubt their methods, and wonder if they really are practicing AP.
-If they question and doubt this enough, they can be come discouraged and give up altogether, feeling like they just can’t measure up to the ideals.
+If they question and doubt this enough, they can be come discouraged and give up altogether, feeling like they just can’t measure up to the “ideal.”

 I think a much more productive approach would be to find out why the parent has chosen to impart a certain method, and instead of judging, listen.
 Perhaps the child responds best to that method, or is a high-needs, or special needs child.
 Perhaps we can share what we have found to work in a similar situation.
 That could open up ideas for the parent that maybe they had not thought of before.

 By doing this, we are supporting our fellow AP parents, and really, as AP parents we all face discouragement from others in our circles who are not AP parents.
 The reason we joined AP was for support, not for judgment.
-But supporting each other, even if we don’t always agree with another parent’s decision, we strengthen our foundation, and help each other in our goals of raising empathetic and connected children- even if we take different paths to get there.
+By supporting each other, even if we don’t always agree with another parent’s decision, we strengthen our foundation, and help each other in our goals of raising empathetic and connected children- even if we take different paths to get there.